segmentio/segment-docs/src/connections/functions/destination-functions.md

 If you're editing an existing function, you can **Save** changes without updating instances of the function that are already deployed and running.

-You can also choose to **Save & Deploy** to save the changes, and then choose which already-deployed functions to update with your changes.
+You can also choose to **Save & Deploy** to save the changes, and then choose which of the already-deployed functions to update with your changes.
 [You might need additional permissions](#functions-permissions) to update existing functions.

 ## Destination functions logs and errors